Land Acquisition, Resettlement and Social Sustainability

 This training course provides capacity building in the practice of managing the social issues of land acquisition and resettlement.
 It is targeted to current and prospective social performance and resettlement practitioners ans people involved in the governance of large projects, and is open to advanced students interested in the management of social issues associated with development.

-The course is offered on a regular biannual basis as a two-week summer and winter school at the University Groningen, the Netherlands.
-The course includes a study tour to lignite coal mining operations in Germany to demonstrate good industry practice of resettlement.
+The course is offered on a regular biannual basis as a two-week summer and winter school in Groningen, the Netherlands.

 For more information, please contact: firstname.lastname@example.org.